yottta/terraform-provider-provs/examples/README.md

 ...
 ```

-This is a data source, this is just getting some hardcoded information from the docker app ran earlier.
+This is a data source, this is just getting some hardcoded information from the provider.
+The data can be seen by running `ls -lah /var/tmp/custom_tf_provider/coffees/`.
 ## Create, update, destroy, import resources ([order](./order) dir)
 ### Create
 First step is to apply the changes and see what happens.
 * The `computed` values will be shown as "known after apply"
 * `id` of the order is "known after apply"
-* Checking the actual server, we can see the order in the response
+* Checking the filesystem to see that everything is created correctly
-  * `curl -X GET  -H "Authorization: ${HASHICUPS_TOKEN}" localhost:19090/orders`
+  * `ls -lah /var/tmp/custom_tf_provider/order/`

 ### Update
 Edit [order/main.tf](./order/main.tf) and update the id of the second coffe from the order: